-Policy: I2 - Allotments
+Policy: CI2 - Allotments

-Development on existing allotment sites (as identified on Map Ib) will not be supported unless replacement facilities of the same or greater standard are provided at a suitable accessible location.

-The Neighbourhood Plan will support proposals for new allotments either within, adjoining or in close proximity to the built up area boundary of Newquay, provided the land can be accessed and can accommodate adequate off-street car parking.

-New developments of more than 50 homes must include provision of allotment space as part of their landscaping proposals.
+- a.
+Development on existing allotment sites (as identified on Map CIb) will not be supported unless replacement facilities of the same or greater standard are provided at a suitable accessible location. - b.
+The Neighbourhood Plan will support proposals for new allotments either within, adjoining or in close proximity to the built-up area boundary of Newquay, provided the land can be accessed and can accommodate necessary off-street car parking. - c.
+New developments of more than 50 homes should, where viable and achievable make provision for Allotments on the basis of 175 square metres allotment space per 50 houses either as an onsite or offsite provision.

+Cl2.2 Justification
-Newquay Town Council already provide allotments in the parish (some of which are run by local allotment systems) - but with a growing population and interest in sustainability demand is outstripping supply.

-As at November 2017:

-- Tretherras Allotments have reported that they have 10 on their waiting list - and have now closed the waiting list until the people on the list are found a plot.

-- Mount Wise/Trencreek - For the current plots of 80 in Mount Wise and 11 in Trencreek - there is a longstanding waiting list of 110.
-This is due to be revisited for accuracy but nevertheless there is an expected shortfall in the ability to meet that which is required or desired.

-New provision would help address the problems and protection for existing allotments and enhanced provision was supported within the community consultation.
+- i.
+Newquay Town Council already provide allotments in the parish (some of which are run by local allotment systems) but with a growing population and interest in sustainability, demand is outstripping supply. - ii.
+As at November 2017: - Tretherras Allotments have reported that they have 10 on their waiting list and have now closed the waiting list until the people on the list are found a plot. - Mount Wise/Trencreek For the current plots of 80 in Mount Wise and 11 in Trencreek there is a longstanding waiting list of 110.
+This is due to be revisited for accuracy but nevertheless there is an expected shortfall in the ability to meet that which is required or desired. - iii.
+New provision would help address the problems and protection for existing allotments and enhanced provision was supported within the community consultation. - iv.
+Cornwall Council Environment Service recommend 175 sq. metres of allotments per 50 houses (equivalent to 1.52sqm per person), clearly too small to meet proper standards on smaller sites, and recommend a minimum size of 2,500 square metres for any new allotment site (cf The Open Space Strategy for Larger Towns in Cornwall (2014)).
+Other than for large developments, contributions for S106 or CIL, therefore, would need to be in the form of a contribution to develop an existing site, to a new site funded by a collection of small contributions or alternatively to the Newquay Orchard.

-13 - Open Spaces Leisure Facilities, Amenity Space & Green Infrastructure
+8.6.3 CI3 - Open Spaces, Leisure, Amenity Space & Green Infrastructure CI3.1 Objective

-To ensure that leisure facilities, which include in this context amenity space for developments and green infrastructure, are not lost to the town and that new developments or re-developments take advantage of the opportunity to enhance and improve the availability of these facilities.
+- i.
+To ensure that leisure facilities, which include in this context amenity space for developments and green infrastructure, are not lost to the town and that new developments or re-developments take advantage of the opportunity to enhance and improve the availability of these facilities. - ii.
+To ensure that the provision of leisure facilities, in particular those supporting youth and those providing sports facilities meet the needs of the expanding population of the Town. - iii.

-Newquay has many areas of leisure, including the golf course and pitch and putt and many nondesignated playing fields and spaces, including children's playgrounds - all of which this policy seeks to conserve.
 To ensure that developments provide good levels of amenity space, including gardens, outdoor areas and that opportunities to implement sustainable green infrastructure are exploited.

-Policy: I3 - Open Spaces, Leisure Facilities, Amenity Space & Green Infrastructure
+Policy: CI3 - Open Spaces, Leisure Facilities, Amenity Space & Green Infrastructure

-Map la identifies leisure sites and open spaces which are of value to the community.
+Map CIa identifies leisure sites and open spaces which are of value to the community.
 Development which would remove or reduce the recreational value of these sites will not be permitted unless alternative facilities of the same or greater recreational value are first provided at an acceptable alternative location.